riasingh16/Zomato-Customer-Revenue-Operational-Analysis/README.md

-## Zomato Case Study: Actionable Insights from Simulated Restaurant Data
+## Zomato Case Study: Unlocking Customer and Operational Insights for Commercial Success

 ### Project Overview
 Zomato is an Indian multinational restaurant aggregator and food delivery company.
 Its platform connects customers, restaurant partners, and delivery partners, serving their multiple needs.